-- Invite experts to discuss relevant topics, such as skills and training in relation to changing technologies, in the sector; - Continue to participate to, discuss and monitor the progress of the EU-funded project: Blueprint: "New Skills Agenda Steel": Industry-driven sustainable European Steel Skills Agenda and Strategy".
+- Invite experts to discuss relevant topics, such as skills and training in relation to changing technologies, in the sector; - Continue to build on the EU-funded project: Blueprint: "New Skills Agenda Steel": Industry-driven sustainable European Steel Skills Agenda and Strategy".

-F. Industry 4.0
+F. Industry 5.0

-Industry 4.0 technologies will influence and change the production process of the industry.
-The SSDC will monitor and analyse the potential impact of "Industry 4.0" on employment and skills in the sector.
-The SSDC will establish clear aims and objectives to ensure that the European steel sector, and the quality jobs in the sector, do not suffer negatively from the changes that "industry 4.0" will bring by:
+Industry 5.0 is and will be focusing on collaboration between humans and machines to empower people to fully utilize their skills and make work safer, more efficient, and more meaningful.
+Industry 5.0 also means the introduction of even more advanced technologies, such as artificial intelligence and robotics, which can support and complement humans in new ways.
+The SSDC will monitor and analyse the potential impact of "Industry 5.0" on employment and skills in the sector.
+The SSDC will establish clear aims and objectives to ensure that the European steel sector, and the quality jobs in the sector, do not suffer negatively from the changes that "industry 5.0" will bring by:

-- Looking at the impact of new technologies, mainly digitalisation, robotics, and automatisation; - Inviting experts, such as ESTEP, to share technical information and trade union representatives to share examples of best practice of worker involvement; - Establishing ways to determine market and product changes, anticipating skills needs (and potential re-training needs) and researching EU funding and investment.
+- Looking at the impact of even more advanced technologies, such as artificial intelligence and robotics, which can support and complement humans in new ways; - Inviting experts, such as ESTEP, to share technical information and trade union representatives to share examples of best practice of worker involvement; - Establishing ways to determine market and product changes, anticipating skills needs (and potential re-training needs) and researching EU funding and investment.